 2 - Definition and description of the problem

 Describing the problem is the next step: identifying the roots of the problem and understanding why it arose.
 First of all, a very thorough analysis should be carried out in order to be very sure that you have not confused the symptoms with the real problem.
 It is better to define and circumscribe the problem in its quantitative terms (who, what, when, where, why, how, how many) and to use a standard terminology that is shared by all team members.

 The product code, serial number (if any), the customer, the production order, the processing steps in the cycle, etc. should be recorded on the appropriate forms.
-A flow chart of the problem and an examination by means of a “is / is not” table in the columns and – per line – the classic questions “who, what, why, where, when, how much / how often” can be helpful,
+A flow chart of the problem and an examination by means of an "is / is not" table in the columns and - per line - the classic questions "who, what, why, where, when, how much / how often" can be helpful,

 3 - Implementation of containment actions